 - On medium speed, add the egg yolk, orange zest, and vanilla extract and beat until just combined.1 large egg, Zest from 1 orange, 1 ½ teaspoons vanilla extract

-- Gradually add the salt, cocoa powder, and flour on low speed and beat until the dough is homogeneous and no dry spots remain.
+- Gradually add the salt, baking soda, cocoa powder, and flour on low speed and beat until the dough is homogeneous and no dry spots remain.
 You may need to scrape down the mixer with a spatula at times to ensure everything is fully incorporated.
-The dough will feel soft and slightly sticky.½ teaspoon kosher salt, 29 grams dutch-process cocoa powder, 250 grams all-purpose flour
+The dough will feel soft and slightly sticky.½ teaspoon kosher salt, 29 grams dutch-process cocoa powder, 250 grams all-purpose flour, ½ teaspoon baking soda

 - On low speed, add the chopped hazelnuts and beat until evenly distributed.67 grams hazelnuts

 - Divide the dough in half and place one portion on top of a large piece of plastic wrap.
 Tightly fold the plastic wrap over cover the dough, then using your hands roll the dough into a tight log shape.
-You can roll the dough back and forth on your counter to get a smoother log shape.
+Note: You can roll the dough back and forth on your counter to get a smoother log shape.
 Repeat with the other portion of dough.
-Chill both halves in the fridge for at least 3 hours, up to 1 day.
+Chill both halves in the fridge for at least 1 hour, up to 1 day.

 - Once the dough has chilled, preheat the oven to 325°F/163°C.